volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - complete rewriting for tools section, with scrolling list selector
 - tools are now played by mpd instead of aplay
+- source filter with space in the name are allowed.
+Space replaced by _
+- readme.txt update

 May 5th 2020